shreyas2311/people_tracking/README.md

 # people_tracking
 This ROS package can be used to track humans in the surroundings.
+Portions of the code for subscribing to images and acquiring depth are derived from the ros people package.
+The SORT algorithm is used to track humans.
+On top of 2D measurements, a 3D Kalman Filter is implemented to obtain depth information.

 The launch file sort_tracking_astra.launch can be used to launch the process if ORBBEC astra camera is used.
 ```